Pakistan Military Academy

-The PMA hosts around 2,000 guests each year, representing more than 34 countries.
-The academy also trains cadets from Pakistan’s allied nations, which send their cadets and officers to the PMA for training.

 History

 After the partition of British India in 1947, the British Indian Army was divided between the newly created states of India and Pakistan.
-Brigadier Francis Ingall, an officer of the former British Indian Army, was selected by the Commander-in-Chief of India, Field Marshal Sir Claude Auchinleck, to serve as the first commandant of the Pakistan Military Academy.
+Brigadier Francis Ingall, an officer of the now split British Indian Army, was selected by Field Marshal Sir Claude Auchinleck to serve as the first commandant of the Pakistan Military Academy.

-Ingall chose a vacant site at Kakul for the academy.
-The site had housed the British Indian Army's Physical Training and Mountaineering School before the partition of British India in 1947.
-This was an active operational space for the Royal Indian Army Service Corps.
+A site at Kakul was chosen for the academy.
+The site had previously housed the British Indian Army's Physical Training and Mountaineering School, which also served as an operational facility for the Royal Indian Army Service Corps.
 The school had been established in a former POW camp used during the Boer War in 1902.

-Ingall structured the PMA based on the model of the Royal Military Academy Sandhurst and requested a regimental sergeant major from the Brigade of Guards to assist with training.
-He received support from several former British Indian Army officers who had transferred to the Pakistan Army, including Lieutenant-Colonel Attiqur Rahman and Major S. G. Mehdi M.C., the first PMA adjutant and founder of Qasim company, who later commanded the Special Service Group (SSG) of the Pakistan Army.
+Ingall structured the Pakistan Military Academy on the model of the Royal Military Academy Sandhurst and requested a regimental sergeant major from the Brigade of Guards to assist with training.
+He received support from several former British Indian Army officers who had transferred to the Pakistan Army, including Lieutenant Colonel Attiqur Rahman and Major S. G. Mehdi, MC, the first PMA adjutant and founder of Qasim Company, who later commanded the Special Service Group (SSG) of the Pakistan Army.

-When the dispute over the accession of Jammu and Kashmir led to armed conflict between India and Pakistan in late 1947, Ingall adapted the Academy's training to the conditions faced by the Pakistan Army in order to prepare new officers for a largely mountainous and open terrain and to create a new officer class for Pakistan.
-Afterwards, Ingall was appointed an Officer of the Order of the British Empire (OBE) after completing his term as commandant in 1950, and later was honoured with his name on Kakul's central lecture theatre, Ingall Hall, constructed years after his departure.
-He kept in touch with the academy for the rest of his life with various visits.
+When the dispute over the accession of Jammu and Kashmir led to armed conflict between India and Pakistan in late 1947, Ingall adapted the Academy's training to the conditions faced by the Pakistan Army to prepare new officers for a largely mountainous and open terrain and to create a new officer class for Pakistan.
+Ingall was appointed an Officer of the Order of the British Empire (OBE) after completing his term as commandant in 1950.
+He was later honored with a namesake lecture theater at Kakul, Ingall Hall, constructed after his departure.
+Ingall kept in touch with the academy for the rest of his life with various visits.
 During his final visit in November 1997, he said: